cysouw/YAST/text/yast.md

 - Referential head: *Aber das **Gestern** kann das Heute nicht gänzlich erklären.*^[~~DWDS~~: Die Zeit, 01.07.2017, Nr.
 27.]
 :::

 Adverbs of type 2, for example *immer* 'always' [@next a], can also be used as predicative head [@next b], but not as attributive admodifier.
 The ± 20 adverbs of this type are listed in [@adverbstype2] below.
 They can mostly not be used as a referential head.
 However, there are a few adverbs that seem to be quite naturally used in this function, so they might form a special subgroup, specifically *das Hoch* [@next c], *das Nichts* [@next d] and *im Nirgendwo* [@next e].
-Other adverbs from this class are also attested as referential heads, but only very rarely.^[A few additional examples of adverbs type 2 used as referential head are the following: *Nach Spielschluss gab Lehmann ein Interview, das seinen Weg vom Hier und Jetzt **ins Immer** eindrücklich belegte.* (~~DWDS~~: Die Zeit, 06.07.2006, Nr.
+Other adverbs from this class are also attested as referential heads, but only attested very rarely in rather creative contexts.^[A few additional examples of adverbs type 2 used as referential head are the following: *Nach Spielschluss gab Lehmann ein Interview, das seinen Weg vom Hier und Jetzt **ins Immer** eindrücklich belegte.* (~~DWDS~~: Die Zeit, 06.07.2006, Nr.
 28) *Sie kommen aus der Leere, der Abwesenheit, sie langen an **im Nirgends**.* (~~DWDS~~: Die Zeit, 02.10.1997, Nr.
 41) *Die Grundbestimmungen Dauer, Einheit, Endzweck geben so dem prozessualen Leitbild nur seinen Gegensatz zum Flüchtigen, zur Vielheit des Chaos, **zum Umsonst** oder Nihilismus, aber sie geben noch keinerlei Entschiedenheit des positiven Inhalts.* (~~DWDS~~: Bloch, Ernst: Das Prinzip Hoffnung Bd.
 3, Berlin: Aufbau-Verl.
 1956, S. 433) *Bei Gerhard Schröder bezieht sich **das Überall** nicht auf den geographischen Globus.* (~~DWDS~~: Der Tagesspiegel, 22.12.2002) *Als ginge es nicht nur ums Lebenswerk und seine Vollendetheit, sondern um seine Vollendung, anders gesagt: **das Vorbei**.* (~~DWDS~~: Der Tagesspiegel, 03.05.2000).]

 ::: ex
 Syntactic uses of Adverbs type 2